marco-lilek/kowalski/README.md

 ## Using the plugin

+Works on both firefox and chrome.
 Once loaded, click the plugin icon, and select the search strategy you would like you use.
 After selected, the server will begin generating a visualization of the artist/label/release network.
 Once complete, it should automatically open the resulting graph in your default browser.

 ## Understanding the network